arcaneframework/framework/README.md

 Useful CMake options:

 - ALIEN_FRAMEWORK_EXTERNAL, compile each subproject separately, OFF by default
-- ALIEN_PLUGIN_GINKGO, whether Ginkgo plugin is compiled, OFF by default
+- ALIEN_PLUGIN_GINKGO, whether [Ginkgo] plugin is compiled, OFF by default
-- ALIEN_PLUGIN_HYPRE, whether Hypre plugin is compiled, OFF by default
+- ALIEN_PLUGIN_HYPRE, whether [hypre] plugin is compiled, OFF by default
-- ALIEN_PLUGIN_TRILINOS, whether Trilinos plugin is compiled, OFF by default
+- ALIEN_PLUGIN_TRILINOS, whether [Trilinos] plugin is compiled, OFF by default
 - ALIEN_USE_HDF5, whether HDF5 support is enabled, OFF by default.

 We can mention also other generic CMake options :